 • Parasitic treatments: For parasitic STIs like Trichomonas, specific antiparasitic medications can be used to treat the infection.

-• Viral treatments: Many viral STIs, like HPV, can’t be cured and remain in your body for life.
+• Viral treatments: Many viral STIs can’t be cured and remain in your body for life.
 However, effective care and treatment can help manage the worst effects.

 When you get tested with Better2Know, we will refer you to a doctor who will help you access the medication to help you clear your infection.